Marauders (comics): Dawn of X

 In the 2019 Dawn of X event, Xavier and Magneto work with the X-Men, as well as many allies and former enemies, to create a new mutant nation and sanctuary on the living island of Krakoa.
-Krakoa creates teleport gates around the Earth so that mutants (and only mutants) may be able to travel to its land instantaneously and join the new community.
-However, some countries do not recognize the sovereignty of Krakoa and block their local gates in order to prevent their own mutant citizens from leaving.
+Krakoa creates teleport gates around the Earth so that mutants can travel to its land instantaneously and join the new community.
+However, some countries do not recognize the sovereignty of Krakoa and block their local gates to prevent mutant citizens from leaving.
 To aid these mutants who cannot access the gates, Kitty Pryde forms a new group she calls the Marauders, recruiting her now reformed enemy Pyro as well as former teammates Storm, Iceman, and Bishop.

 Mister Sinister, Scalphunter, and Sabretooth join the Krakoa community.
 The other living former Marauders refuse to come to Krakoa, taking shelter in Sinister's former orphanage base in Nebraska.
 While Sinister is left alone due to now being a member of Krakoa's ruling Quiet Council, Scalphunter is confronted by Morlocks on the island who inform him it is the anniversary of the Mutant Massacre.
 Rather than seek to make amends, Scalphunter remorselessly answers with violence and reveals a hidden weapon.
 He is later grouped with other mutants who are having trouble fitting in with the new community due to aggressive, violent, or villainous attitudes.
 At Sinister's suggestion, the group becomes a new team of Hellions whom he hopes to rehabilitate through a form of group therapy.
 The former X-Men member Psylocke joins Sinister as overseer of the group.

-For their first mission, the new Hellions go to Sinister's orphanage in order to confront the original Marauders, only to learn they have become zombie-like beings under the control of Madelyne Pryor.
+For their first mission, the new Hellions go to Sinister's orphanage to confront the original Marauders, only to learn they have become zombie-like beings under the control of Madelyne Pryor.